This is the text of an email I sent to our Councilman and his staff today, following last night’s Public Hearing on the ICO.**

 This view is going to be unpopular with some of our neighbors, but let me explain.

-First, by way of background, I am an attorney and I practiced law for almost 20 years.
+First, by way of background, I am an attorney and I practiced law for over 10 years.
 I can read a municipal ordinance at least as well as the next person.
 More recently, I’m a Coldwell Banker realtor focused on the beach cities, including Westchester.
 I fully understand the changes brought about by the growth of “Silicon Beach” and why our community is a target for developers.
 In fact, I understand the evolution of Silicon Beach better than most.

 Also, my husband is a 30-year civil engineer who spent the early part of his career in land development.
 He, too, can read an ordinance.